 ‘Trance’ is a documentary about the Spanish flamenco artist Jorge Pardo, flautist and saxophonist with Paco de Lucía.
 In the film, Pardo tries to organize a unique concert, connecting musicians from all over the world, a show called ‘Trance’.
 Followed by a concert by the group Trio Flamenco, with Jorge Pardo (flute, saxophone) Melon Jimenez (guitar) and Bandolero (percussion).

 Epica: Live At Paradiso

 Documentary about female metal band Slave to Sirens from Lebanon.
-‘Sirens’ deals with the struggle that the band members have to fight against all prejudices against women in a masculine society, and for their place as alternatives in the politically and economically unstable country.
+‘Sirens’ deals with the struggle that the band members have to fight because of prejudices against women in a masculine society, and for their place as equals in the politically and economically unstable country.
 The film mainly follows the two founding members of the band, Lilas Mayassi and Shery Bachara.